xw-TAN/MyNoteProject/Edinburgh/ToeClearanceEstimation/README.md

 3. the same configuration with the above, only the calibrated shoe grfs are converted into logic values (0.5N or 0.5Nm threshold):

-4. Try leave-one-subject-out to test the difference if using a different subject for validation.
+4. leave-one-subject-out results of each subject as the validation (without edge case data; using logic shoe grf value):